joongi007/uainsight/docs/contributing.md

 ## Feature Requests

-We're always looking for suggestions to improve useragent_parser.
+We're always looking for suggestions to improve uainsight.
 If you have an idea for a new feature:

 1. Check if the feature has already been suggested or discussed in the issues.
 2. If not, open a new issue describing the feature and its potential benefits.